Immigration in America (661) 735-7740

 We are a full-service immigration law firm providing competent and affordable immigration services for all aspects of individual and corporate immigration law.
 Ms. Grant is an immigrant herself and will treat your case as if it were her own.
 She will work within your budget and will go the extra mile to make sure your immigration needs are solved and that your status is never jeopardized.

-• Now Accepting NEW DACA and Advance Parole Applications!!!
+• Now Accepting DACA Renewals and Advance Parole Applications!!!

 • The New 601-A Provisional (Hardship) Waiver